Connect with others who understand.

 Written by Torrey Kim

-If you’re among the estimated 36,000 to 60,000 people in the United States who have myasthenia gravis (MG), it might sometimes feel like you’re dealing with the disease on your own.
-However, it may be helpful to see public figures coming forward to talk about how they live with MG.
+If you’re among the estimated 36,000 to 60,000 people in the United States who have myasthenia gravis, it might feel like you’re navigating this autoimmune disease on your own.
+Seeing celebrities with myasthenia gravis come forward to talk about their struggles and achievements can be an inspiration for those with the condition, as well as the general public.

-When well-known people share their stories about life with a rare disease, it can help raise awareness for a condition that many aren’t familiar with.
-Read on to learn about five public figures who have discussed their MG diagnosis.
+When famous people share their stories about life with a rare disease, it can help raise awareness for a condition that many aren’t familiar with.
+Here are five public figures who have shared their experiences with a myasthenia gravis diagnosis.

-When well-known people share their stories about life with a rare disease like MG, it can help raise awareness for a condition that many aren’t familiar with.
+When famous people share their stories about life with a rare disease, it can help raise awareness for a condition that many aren’t familiar with.

 1. Chess Star Henrique Mecking

 As an adult, the chess grandmaster won tournaments across the globe and rose to a ranking of third in the world.
-But his career was interrupted when he experienced vision and muscle issues and was subsequently diagnosed with MG in 1978.
-He took a hiatus from the game, but after his symptoms subsided, he returned to chess in 1991 and continues playing competitively today.
+But Henrique’s career was interrupted in 1978 when he began experiencing myasthenia gravis symptoms and was diagnosed with the condition.
+He took a long break from the game, but after his symptoms improved, he returned to chess in 1991 and continues playing competitively today.

 2. Chef Sean Brock

-A James Beard Award-winning chef, Brock is the owner of three renowned restaurants in Tennessee.
+A James Beard Award-winning chef, Sean Brock is the owner of three renowned restaurants in Tennessee.
 He is The New York Times best-selling author of two cookbooks, “Heritage” and “South.”
-A self-proclaimed workaholic, he hosted the Emmy Award-winning television show “Mind of a Chef,” produced by Anthony Bourdain, and was later featured on the popular Netflix series “Chef’s Table.”
-Brock is a visionary chef whose mission is to contribute to his “local community, culture, and cuisine in a lasting and impactful way.”
+This self-proclaimed workaholic hosted the Emmy Award-winning television show “Mind of a Chef,” produced by Anthony Bourdain.
+He was later featured on the popular Netflix series “Chef’s Table.”
+Sean is a visionary chef who has been called “the reigning kingpin of the American food scene” by Esquire magazine.

-Brock once had a reputation as a hard-partying, hardworking, obsessive talent.
+Sean once had a reputation as a hard-partying, hardworking, obsessive talent.
 But when he learned he had myasthenia gravis in 2016, the decision to slow down was essentially made for him.
-Since then, he has been able to look at the silver lining of living with a rare disease.
+Sean has spoken out about his experience with myasthenia gravis.
+“It worsens with fatigue and stress. [...]
+So when I get stressed out, my vision goes double or my muscles feel like I ran a marathon,” he told Saveur magazine.

 3. ‘Days of Our Lives’ Star Suzanne Rogers